ProjectKorra/ProjectKorraWiki/source/pkcore/about.rst

 Airbender* plugin for Bukkit.
-ProjectKorra's purpose is to bring the *Avatar: The Last Airbender* and *Avatar: The Legend of Korra* universe into Minecraft, allowing players to choose between the skills shown in the show: Fire, Air, Water, Earth, and Chiblocking.
+ProjectKorra's purpose is to bring the *Avatar: The Last Airbender* and *Avatar: The Legend of Korra* universe into Minecraft, allowing players to choose between the skills shown in the show: Firebending, Airbending, Waterbending, Earthbending, or Chiblocking.

 Features
 ========

 `ProjectKorra Core`_ is a plugin based off of the bending universe, thus so there must be bending!
-Players can choose from 5 skills: Fire, Air, Water, Earth, and Chiblocking.
-Each element has its own respective playstyle, so it's up to the player to find the one that suits them the most.
+As stated above, players can choose from 5 skills:
+Firebending, Airbending, Waterbending, Earthbending, or Chiblocking.
+Each of the skills has its own playstyle, so it's up to the player to find the one that suits them.

 Elements
 --------